top of page

 Reimbursement Process

-Scholarships will be awarded to teachers after they provide confirmation (proof of payment and copy of their official transcript) to Porto Charities that they have satisfactorily completed all of their course work.
+Scholarships will be awarded to educators after they provide Porto Charities with confirmation (proof of payment and a copy of their official transcript) that they have satisfactorily completed all coursework.
+Candidates must graduate with a 3.0 GPA.

 There are several universities in the metro area that offer graduate programs in special education.
 Below are a few options to obtain your Special Education Certificate or master's degree.